cbergmeir/cc2425/session2/README.md

 We are going to experiment with a much more useful image: an official Python 3.10.2 image based on Debian bullseye (it's a slimmed down version to be more specific - 123MB vs over 900MB for the 'traditional' bullseye).

-Instead of just running the image, we fill first pull it:
+Instead of just running the image, we will first pull it:

 ```bash
 $ docker image pull python:3.10.2-slim-bullseye